Creating art is a form of bliss that keeps me coming back to my easel.

-After taking advantage of a fine art education at The New England School of Art and Design in Boston, and at Montserrat College of Art in Beverly, Massachusetts in the late 80’s, I eventually returned to my home turf in Santa Barbara.
-There I displayed and sold my paintings at the Santa Barbara Arts and Crafts show for many years and at many other venues.
+Taking advantage of a fine art education at The New England School of Art and Design in Boston, and at Montserrat College of Art in Beverly, Massachusetts in the late 80’s, I then returned to my home turf in Santa Barbara where I’ve been painting prolifically ever since.

-Having eleven of my paintings as permanent fixtures at the Santa Barbara Cottage Hospital and at three other hospitals in California has given me so much gratitude.
-To date, I have been commissioned by Cottage Hospital to create four large paintings for the lobby area of their additional phase which is currently under construction.
-Look for them in April of 2018.
-To have my work on public display and the recognition is wonderful, but what truly gives me the most satisfaction and gratitude is in knowing my art will be part of a contribution in evoking messages of hope and healing for the patients, visitors, and staff of these institutions for many generations to come.
-It doesn’t get much better than that for me.
+I have several paintings hanging permanently at Santa Barbara Cottage Hospital and at a few other hospitals in California.
+My work being on public display and the exposure has been wonderful, yet my deepest gratitude is in knowing that my art plays a role in evoking messages of hope and healing for the patients, visitors, and staff of these institutions for many generations to come.
+To me, it doesn’t get better than that!

-As a Santa Barbara native since 1967, (minus the several years on the east coast), I am now settled in Ventura where I am enthusiastically getting outdoors with my easel to paint all my surroundings here which are now showing up in my new works.
+As a Santa Barbara native since 1967, (minus the several years on the east coast), I am now settled in Ventura, California where I am enthusiastically getting outdoors with my easel to paint all my surroundings here.